 Find out how we're committed to tailoring our service to support your individual short and long-term needs.
 Here’s Carol Anderson our Director of Branch Banking with how to talk to us if you’re in need of additional support or are facing financial difficulty.

-We understand you may be worried about the impact COVID-19 and we want to reassure you that we are here to help you with any financial concerns you may have.
+We understand you may be worried about the impact of coronavirus (COVID-19) and we want to reassure you that we are here to help you with any financial concerns you may have.

 Impacted customers holding Fixed Rate Bonds can close their accounts to gain early access to their money.
 Customers will also be able to access savings in Fixed Rate Cash ISAs and the early withdrawal charge will not apply during this period.
 Please note, that if you do withdraw from your Fixed Rate ISA, you will lose the tax-free benefit on this amount.